lsst-sqre/sqr-079/index.rst

     If present, specifies the conditions under which this secret is required.
     The value should be a Helm values key that, if set to a true value (including a non-empty list or object), indicates that this secret is required.
     The Phalanx tools will look first in :file:`values-{environment}.yaml` and then in :file:`values.yaml` to see if this value is set.
+    If this condition evaluates to false, the secret is not used in that environment.

 ``copy`` (object, optional)
     If present, specifies that this secret is a copy of another secret.